 With the exception of a missing tremolo footswitch, this is about as complete an example you'll see, even down to the back panel screws.
 It was recently serviced by Boston-area amp tech Stan Day, and required very little service to come back to life.
 A preamp tube was replaced along with a bias cap, which not only reduced some noise but improved power tube output, balance, and tone.
 The signal caps and even the electrolytics tested fine.
-The original two-prong cable was left in place due to the cleanliness and originality of the amp.
+The original two-prong cable was replaced with a modern 3-prong, but it remains in the back of the amp and will be included in the sale.
+The aforementioned original Oxford speaker has tired out and was pulled in favor of a newer Jupiter 10SC 25 watt ceramic speaker - a very comparable vintage style ceramic that works really well in these amps.
+The Oxford, of course, is included with the sale.
 The original black tolex is in fabulous condition, with just a few small nicks and marks to show its age.
 The original grill cloth also remains very clean and tight.
 It's even got the original RCA 6V6 power tubes that test great and sound amazing in these amps.

 These 12-watt 1x10 combos are always in high demand, and for good reason!
 Compact, lightweight, and rich with great tone, it remains one of the great vintage combos from Fender's Golden Era.